-Find out about our project Arad Free Tours and about our other Alternative Tourism Association’s projects.
+Find out more about Arad Free Tours and other projects made by the Alternative Tourism Association.

-Here you can read a short story about the beautiful city of Arad, situated in the western part of Romania.
+Here you can read a short story about the awesome town of Arad, located in the western part of Romania.

-Our team offers you two different tour routes through the city, but we can also design a route based on your needs.
+Our team has two different touring routes, but we can also design one based on your needs.

-You only have to tell us the day and the hour you want the tour to take place, and we’ll probably be yours!
+You only have to tell us the day and the hour you want the tours to take place, and we’ll probably be yours!

 That's why we, a group of young (and awesome!) guys, decided to do something for the city.
 In 2013, we started planning about making a Free Tours project in Arad.
 First, we started gathering in pubs do discuss about the concept of free tours, which already was popular worldwide, and after a few meetings we decided it was time to make a move.
 In June, the same year, we launched Arad Free tours, a project born from the city's need of touristic guides and from our will of sharing our love for the town and knowledge of its history.

 Before starting to make tours, we had a small and lovely training on local history, basic architecture and communication skills.
 Also, we've stuffed our minds with fun facts about Arad, and now we are ready to welcome our visitors.

 Since 2013 we had tours with hundreds of people from all over the world, from every continent (still, no one from Antarctica.
 Yet!) and we are still counting!
 All you have to do if you want a tour in Arad is to write us or call us and we'll be yours for two hous.
 As easy as that!

 When talking about Arad, one of the main tourist attractions which should come in mind is the first electrified railroad in Romania and eastern Europe and “Sageata verde” (“The Green Arrow”), the train which served this line for almost a century.
 Unfortunately, not many people know this important feature of Arad, mainly because it is[…]